nguyendkn/novanet-chatbot/README.md

 ### Submit issues or ideas

-You can submit your issues or ideas by adding issues to the Dify repository.
+You can submit your issues or ideas by adding issues to the Chatbot repository.
 If you encounter issues, please describe the steps you took to encounter the issue as much as possible so we can better discover it.
 If you have any new ideas for our product, we also welcome your feedback.
 Please share your insights as much as possible so we can get more feedback and further discussion in the community.

 ### Share your applications

-We encourage all community members to share their AI applications built on Dify, which can be applied to different scenarios or different users.
+We encourage all community members to share their AI applications built on Chatbot, which can be applied to different scenarios or different users.
 This will provide powerful inspiration for people who want to create AI capabilities!
-You can share your experience by [submitting an issue in the Dify-user-case repository](https://github.com/langgenius/dify-user-case/issues).
+You can share your experience by [submitting an issue in the Chatbot-user-case repository](https://github.com/langgenius/chatbot-user-case/issues).

-### Share Dify with others
+### Share Chatbot with others

-We encourage community contributors to actively demonstrate different aspects of using Dify.
-You can talk or share any feature of using Dify at  meetups and conferences, blogs or social media.
+We encourage community contributors to actively demonstrate different aspects of using Chatbot.
+You can talk or share any feature of using Chatbot at  meetups and conferences, blogs or social media.
 We believe your unique sharing will be of great help to others!
-Mention @Dify.AI on Twitter and/or communicate on [Discord](https://discord.gg/FngNHpbcY7) so we can give pointers and tips and help you spread the word by promoting your content on the different Dify communication channels.
+Mention @Chatbot.AI on Twitter and/or communicate on [Discord](https://discord.gg/FngNHpbcY7) so we can give pointers and tips and help you spread the word by promoting your content on the different Chatbot communication channels.

 ### Help others
 You can also help people in need of help on Discord, GitHub issues or other social platforms, guide others to solve problems encountered during use and share usage experiences.
 This is also a great contribution!
-If you want to become a maintainer of the Dify community, please contact the official team via [Discord](https://discord.gg/FngNHpbcY7) or email us at support@dify.ai.
+If you want to become a maintainer of the Chatbot community, please contact the official team via [Discord](https://discord.gg/FngNHpbcY7) or email us at support@chatbot.ai.

 ## Contact Us